MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 > - This policy setting was previously named "Use a device-based license for Office 365 ProPlus."
 If you configured the previously named policy setting, the setting you chose still applies.

 ## Troubleshoot device-based licensing for Microsoft 365 Apps for enterprise
-You can view device licensing status by sign in to [Microsoft 365 Apps admin center](https://config.office.com/) and go to Health > Licensing.
-It shows devices that failed activating with device license.
+You can view device licensing status by signing in to the [Microsoft 365 Apps admin center](https://config.office.com/) and going to **Health** > **Licensing**.
+That page shows devices that failed to activate with a device license.

 You can also verify that Microsoft 365 Apps for enterprise is using a device-based license by opening an Office application, such as Word, and going to **File** > **Account**.
 In the **Product Information** section, you should see **Belongs to: This device**.